Grimlock257/dnaos-help/Surgery - 2 - Network Manager/README.md

-# Computer-Server
+# Network Manager
-This was an example to show how two programs could communicate via UDP.
-Two projects in here.
+This was a session in which he showed how project could handle recording information about Computers in a list.

 # Some diagrams that explain the coursework 🤷‍♂️
 Found these too.